aosabook/500lines/functionalDB/chapter.md

 ````
 We then apply `update-entity` to each triplet to update the attributes that reference our removed entity.
 (We'll explore how `update-entity` works in the next section.)

-The last step of `remove-back-refs` is to clear the reference it self from our indexes, and more specifically - from the VAET index, since it is the only index that stores references information.
+The last step of `remove-back-refs` is to clear the reference itself from our indexes, and more specifically from the VAET index, since it is the only index that stores references information.

 #### Updating an Entity

 At its essence, an update is the modification of an entity’s attribute’s value.
-The modification process itself depends on the cardinality of the attribute: an attribute with cardinality `:db/multiple` holds a set of values, so we must allow addition and removal of items to this set, or replacing the set entirely.
+The modification process itself depends on the cardinality of the attribute: an attribute with cardinality `:db/multiple` holds a set of values, so we must allow items to be added to or removed from this set, or the set to be replaced entirely.
 An attribute with cardinality `:db/single` holds a single value, and thus only allows replacement.

 Since we also have indexes that provide lookups directly on attributes and their values, these will also have to be updated.

-As with `add-entity` and `remove-entity`, we won't actually be modifying our entity in-place, but will instead add a new layer which contains the updated entity.
+As with `add-entity` and `remove-entity`, we won't actually be modifying our entity in place, but will instead add a new layer which contains the updated entity.

 ````clojure
 (defn update-entity